 The Advanced Imaging Research Center (AIRC) at the UT Southwestern Medical Center in

-Dallas / Texas / USA invites applications for an open rank (Assistant, Associate or Full Professor
+Dallas / Texas / US invites applications for an open rank (Assistant, Associate or Full Professor

-depending on qualification) tenure-track faculty position in the field of molecular imaging /
+depending on qualification) tenure-track faculty position in the field of methodological

-Potential topics include but are not limited to (I) novel MRI contrast agents; (II) novel PET
+Potential topics include but are not limited to the development of innovative neuroimaging data

 Since its creation in 2005, the AIRC has established a track record of excellence in metabolic

 imaging including the development of MRI contrast agents, a hyperpolarization program, magnetic